 After transplanting, the Cat Palm may experience some transplant shock after the process.
 Allow the palm to rest during this time in a partial shady area if outdoors or bright, indirect light when indoors.

-Keep it well-watered and add humidity around it as it's getting established.
+Keep them well-watered and add humidity around them as they are getting established.

 Before planting or repotting in a container, water the plant in the grower pot well and let drain.

 Find a spot in the garden where there are at least 4-6 hours of direct sunlight each day.

 Be generous by digging a hole twice the pot's width and 1 inch shorter than the grower pot to raise them above the soil level for good drainage.

 Use a pitchfork or a sharp object to stab the soil walls to make several indentions for the roots to take hold.